Direct Metal Laser Sintering & Selective Laser Melting

-3D printing, or additive manufacturing to use an alternative term, is a type of technology which has been around for a surprising amount of time, but has only recently started to evolve and develop sufficiently to grab the imagination of the public
+3D printing, or additive manufacturing to use an alternative term, is a type of technology which has been around for a surprising amount of time – the 1970’s infact.
+In the past 10-15 years, the technology has started to evolve more rapidly and has already developed sufficiently to grab the imagination of the public.
+To this day the technology is perceived as both cutting-edge and innovative.

 Additive manufacturing describes a certain style, where materials are added to create the finished product, rather than removed such as in subtractive manufacturing (milling or turning for example).
 The process provides an incredibly cost-effective and efficient means of producing the finished item and provides a far greater range of possibilities because of the flexibility of the process.